Turin Papyrus Map: The map in origami history

-Among origami (paper folding) enthusiasts, the map has been considered as the earliest known example of folding.
+Among origami enthusiasts, the map has been considered as the earliest known example of folding.
 According to origami historian David Lister, the map was mentioned by Profs.
 Koryo Miura (inventor of the Miura fold) and Masamori Sakamaki, from the University of Tokyo, in a meeting of the International Cartographic Association in 1980 as an example of early map folding.
 However, the vertical creases on the papyrus may not be folding marks, as believed by Miura and Sakamaki.
 Harrell notes that "The map was rolled up when discovered and subsequently handled, and this explains the especially poor preservation of the rightmost portion in Figure 3, which formed the outer abraded surface of the scroll.".